WICG/soft-navigations/README.md

 ### Correlating paints with a soft navigation

 For that developers would need to collect `soft_navs` into an array as above.
+Then they can, for each entry (which can be LCP, FCP, or any other entry type), find its corresponding duration as following:
 ```javascript
 const lcp_entries = [];
 (new PerformanceObserver( list => lcp_entries.push(...list.getEntries()))).observe(